wanghm92/rw_fg/model/README.md

 # Planner-generator network with table reconstruction

 We implemented our model based on the work [Ratish et.al AAAI19](https://arxiv.org/abs/1809.00582).

-The original instructions for how to train and test the model are below:
+The original instructions for how to train and test the model are below.
+These are rather complicated steps to follow.

+:crossed_fingers:After getting familiar with the following procedures, use/modify `run.sh` based on your needs.

+The major difference is add the table reconstruction loss [here](https://github.com/wanghm92/rw_fg/blob/aed53780855dfc165cc46e191e77f6d83479a5a3/model/onmt/modules/CopyGenerator.py#L264).

 # data2text-plan-py